 Stickers on this guitar are as follows: Social Distortion logo, KILL, metal mulisha skull, Billabong, Fear, Pain, God Send Death, Skull, Iron cross.

 Specifications and hardware on this guitar are the same as on the previous ones.
 The only difference is the paint job, which was themed after a winter camouflage pattern.

-This model was also produced with the different type of inlays.
+This model was also produced with a different type of inlays.
 The first one featured Slayer eagle design from fret one to fret twelve, and regular dots from the fret fifteen.
 The second version had ‘H’ dagger inlays (inspired by the insignia of one of the Waffen SS divisions, Hohenstaufen) from fret one to fret five, and only dagger inlays one the higher frets.

 Jeff can be seen using this guitar during the Still Reigning DVD concert.

 This guitar had a Flecktarn camouflage paint job on the body, which is a German military camouflage pattern designed in 1976.
 The lower fret inlays were based on Totenkopf (i.e. dead’s head, a German word for the skull and crossbones), and the higher frets had sig runes – which Jeff often incorporated into the design of his guitars.

 This guitar is basically the same as the ESP Urban “Flecktarn” Camo, only with different body paint – digital camo instead of Flecktarn camouflage.